Dan J. Harkey

 Mastering Real Estate Valuation: The Three Approaches and When to Use Them

-Valuing real estate accurately is not just important; it’s crucial for lenders, investors, and property owners.
-Appraisers rely on three primary approaches to determine market value: the Sales Comparison Approach, the Cost Approach, and the Income Capitalization Approach.
+Valuing real estate accurately is not only important, but it is also crucial for lenders, investors, and property owners.
+Appraisers, as the key players in this process, rely on three primary approaches to determine market value: the Sales Comparison Approach, the Cost Approach, and the Income Capitalization Approach.
+Each method is not just a tool, but a cornerstone in the valuation process, with its own strengths, limitations, and ideal scenarios.

 by Dan J. Harkey